What is Clastify?

 Winner pick

-Marksy stays purpose-built for repeatable grading workflows and is rated strong on regular-use price value (vs no for Clastify and no for Kognity).
+Marksy stays purpose-built for repeatable grading workflows and is rated strong on assessment-grading price value (vs no for Clastify and no for Kognity).
 Pricing: Marksy -> $0 entry with 5 full gradings/month, then paid student plans from $14.99/month.
-Subscription pricing keeps repeated retries cheaper than per-review models.
-Clastify -> Base exemplar access can start around $12.99/month in some funnels, but grading is priced per submission: TOK $44.99, IA $49.99, EE $59.99, plus Express ($9.99) or Turbo ($19.99) add-ons.
-Kognity -> No fixed self-serve public sticker price; schools are usually quoted custom per-student annual contracts.
-Against Clastify, Marksy leads 9 rows with key edges in Price value for regular IB grading and Batch submission workflow.
-Against Kognity, Marksy leads 12 rows with key edges in Price value for regular IB grading and Built-in oral / IO practice.
+Clastify -> Base access can start around $12.99/month, with per-submission review pricing (TOK $44.99, IA $49.99, EE $59.99).
+Kognity -> No fixed self-serve public sticker price; schools are usually quoted custom annual contracts.
+Against Clastify, Marksy leads 16 rows with key edges in Specific tips and Good price for assessment grading.
+Against Kognity, Marksy leads 17 rows with key edges in IA / EE / TOK grading support and Criterion level feedback.

 Yes.
 Marksy supports both full-paper and per-question grading flows.
 This is one reason it continues to score as the best overall alternative while competitors split strengths.